AaradhyaGitHub/AaradhyaGitHub/FlowBook-About.md

 ## The Problem

 You just finished sparring.
 You're exhausted, sweaty, probably got choked out once or twice.
+How do you capture this experience and maybe learn from it?
-Last thing you want to do is pull a piece of pen and paper out
+- Last thing you want to do is pull a piece of pen and paper

-Traditional training journals want you to sit down and write paragraphs about your performance.
-Who has time for that?
-Most BJJ apps are overcomplicated or require you to remember details you forgot 30 seconds after the round ended.
+- You can't have a coach watching your every sparring session and giving you detailed feedback.
+- Wearable tech in BJJ can be hazard

 So people just... don't track.
 And then they wonder why they're stuck at the same level for months.